Posted by: Feet Banks

 The loop is 9.4 KM (5.8 miles) and should take the average hiker 3-4 hours to complete (more if you’re constantly stopping to smell/photograph the flowers.)
 Be sure to bring sunscreen, water, snacks and a warm layer.
 Despite the weeks of sun we’ve enjoyed so far, the weather can change pretty fast in the alpine and smart hikers are always prepared.
 Wildflower enthusiasts can also download this handy Whistler wildflower guide to help identify the flowers you'll find along the way.

 Keeners looking to add extra distance can zip out into Garibaldi Park along the Musical Bumps trail to Oboe and Flute summits then backtrack back to High Note loop.
-One thing to be aware of: Whistler Blackcomb officials say there could be slight detours in the Harmony area as construction crews work on the new Harmony 6-Pack chairlift but all changes will be minor and well-marked.

 These days more than ever it’s important to build a connection with the earth and to teach our kids the value of being outside and enjoying the simple pleasures of nature.
 A day hiking in the alpine with the scent of wildflowers in the air is a perfect way to appreciate the natural beauty of Whistler and get inspired to appreciate it more.
 Have fun.